tadToast/FinOOProgram/README.md

   1)Make sure that application files, setup, and final project are all in one folder 2)run the setup and accept defeaults
-  -windows is going to give you security warning but there shouldent be a problem 3)Now just run the Final Project and it should boot up the game that was made
+  -windows is going to give you security warning but there shouldent be a problem 3)Now run the Final Project app and it should boot up the game

 How to play:
   On start up, you are going to see a map with ted cruz and qustion marks